newrelic-experimental/nerd-days-v1/README.md

 Use this guide to prepare for your sessions so that you can follow along.

+> **IMPORTANT!** Nerd Days 1.0 is a virtual event powered by [Hopin](https://hopin.to/).
+Please note that Hopin [is not fully compatible](https://support.hopin.to/en/articles/2559500-browser-compatibility-for-online-events-on-hopin#:~:text=We%20recommend%20running%20a%20desktop,is%20not%20compatible%20on%20desktops) with all browsers.
+We recommend you use the latest version of one of the following compatible browsers:
+>
+> - Google Chrome
+> - Mozilla Firefox

 ## Getting Started

 Nerd Days is a full-day conference with five tracks:

 - [Fundamentals](fundamentals-track/README.md)